Proyecto-Be-META/Math-AUGMECON-II-EJOR/README.md

 * Benchmark instances used in the experimental study.
 * Source code required to run the evaluated algorithms or procedures.
 * Experimental results reported in or derived from the article.
-* Additional information to interpret, compare, or extend the results.

 ---